robbie2806/fossandvolt-template/README.md

 ### ⚙️ Customization
 - Change your AI's name anytime
+- **Rename your Blipkin** anytime in settings
 - Toggle AI memory on/off
 - Set daily check-in reminders
 - View your bond progress and history
+- Manage both your AI Companion and Blipkin from one place

 ## Tech Stack